TomGoh/ese_5190_lab2b/README.md

 >   2. Run the experiment for at least 100 samples at brightness settings of 0%, 25%, 50%, 75%, 100% (making sure to give the ADPS reading enough time to 'settle' each time Neopixel is turned off).
 >   3. Report the observed 'jitter' based on misalignment with the free-running PWM module on the WS2012.

+### Intro
+In this part, we combine what we have in the section 8 with ws2812 program we already have to build up a system tha

 The effect of this part is as follows:
 ![](/assets/09.gif)